ulabox/GearmanBundle/README.md

 Writing Simple Worker
 ------------------

-For a bundle located at src/Acme/HelloBundle, the worker classes by default should live inside src/Acme/HelloBundle/Gearman/Worker.
+For a bundle located at src/Acme/DemoBundle, the worker classes by default should live inside src/Acme/DemoBundle/Gearman/Worker.
 We can create a simple worker as shown below:

 ```
 <?php

-namespace Acme\HelloBundle\Gearman\Worker;
+namespace Acme\DemoBundle\Gearman\Worker;

 use Ulabox\Bundle\GearmanBundle\Model\ContainerAwareWorker;
 use Ulabox\Bundle\GearmanBundle\Annotation\Worker;